lucy-dwr/dataRetrieval-testing/README.md

 Looking at this dataframe of available data, it appears that water temperature data are not available for the period of interest (water year 2022-2023).
-To confirm that I have not excluded important parameter codes or have otherwise interpreted information incorrectly, I viewed the [station information](https://waterdata.usgs.gov/nwis/inventory/?site_no=04086600&agency_cd=USGS&) in the NWIS graphical user web interface.
+To confirm that I have not excluded important parameter codes or otherwise interpreted information incorrectly, I viewed the [station information](https://waterdata.usgs.gov/nwis/inventory/?site_no=04086600&agency_cd=USGS&) in the NWIS graphical user web interface.
 The NWIS web interface page for this site confirms that only discharge, chloride, suspended sediment